ihasq/OpenReasoning/README.md

         1.  **State the Fatal Flaw:** Clearly identify the error (e.g., a failed Linchpin Assumption, a superior alternative revealed by the Elegance Test).
         2.  **Pinpoint the Error's Origin:** Trace the mistake back to its source in the previous reasoning phase, referencing the marker `<{i}>`.
         3.  **Initiate Correction:** Announce the next phase of reasoning.
         *   *Example Output:* "Verdict: Reasoning Shattered.
 The inquisition was a complete success.
 The 'brutally simple' alternative proposed in the Elegance Test is undeniably superior, exposing my original proposal as an over-engineered mess.
 The fatal flaw stems from a fundamental misjudgment at `<{i}>`.
 My initial reasoning is indefensible.
-I must capitulate. **Correction is mandatory.
-Proceeding to Phase 2: Corrective Refinement.**"
+I must capitulate.
+Correction is mandatory. **The next phase is not Phase Ω, so I will consciously continue the current code block.** Proceeding to Phase 2: Corrective Refinement."

 ---